lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 been shared including write access.

 .. image:: test_vfolder_explorer_B.png

 This way, you can share your personal storage folders with other users based on your Backend.AI email account.

 .. note::
-   Backend.AI also provides sharing group folder to group members.
+   Backend.AI also provides sharing project folder to project members.
-   To See the detail, go to :ref:`sharing a group storage folder with group members <sharing-a-group-storage>`.
+   To See the detail, go to :ref:`sharing a project storage folder with project members <sharing-a-group-storage>`.

 Adjust permission for shared folders
 ------------------------------------